exponea/exponea-react-native-sdk/documentation/CONFIGURATION.md

 * **advancedAuthEnabled** If true, Customer Token authentication is used for communication with BE for API listed in [Authorization](./AUTHORIZATION.md) document.

+* **inAppContentBlockPlaceholdersAutoLoad** Automatically load content of In-app content blocks assigned to these Placeholder IDs

 * **android** Specific configuration for Android

 * **ios** Specific configuration for iOS